 - Clinicians and professionals who work with young people with ADHD (including psychiatrists, GPs, paediatricians, nurses and managers)

 - Clinical Commissioning Groups (the people who commission and pay for services)

 Responses to our 2016 survey have been used to create a preliminary map of existing services which can be viewed by clicking on the link to the right of this page.
-This will be reviewed and updated later in 2018, when survey 2 closes.
+The 2018 survey has now closed, the map will be updated early in 2019.

 For Ethics Information see the FAQ page of our website.